Forza Horizon 6 – Latest News And Release Date

 Is there a Forza Horizon 7?

 No official plans.
-Some speculation says FH6 could be the last, but nothing is confirmed.
+Some speculation says FH6 could be the last in the franchise, but nothing is confirmed.

 Is there a new Forza Motorsport?